swissictedu/ipa-toolkit-platform/README.md

 1. Give executable permission to Docker Compose <br> `chmod +x /usr/local/bin/docker-compose`
 1. Validate the installation of Docker (>= 20.10.6) <br> `docker -v`
 1. Validate the installation of Docker Compose (>= 1.29.1) <br> `docker-compose -v`

+### Application system
+1. Copy the `docker-compose.yml`.
+1. Make sure that the DNS is routing all subdomains to the host where the individual services run on.
+1. Replace all `example.com` with the domain where the application runs on.
+1. Configure the following environment variables:
+   - `SECRET_KEY_BASE`: Generate with `rails secret`